 To engage a target with Rockets, use the following sequence, known as SWARM:

-It is recommended that when utilizing the NORM mode, a cooperative engagement be employed.
 When engaging cooperatively, the CPG uses the TADS to acquire the target which provides steering information to the PLT via the rocket steering cursor.
 Once the CPG has acquired the target, they call ‘match’, the PLT then responds with ‘matching’ and once the rocket steering cursor is centered in the LOS the PLT then calls ‘shoot’ and the CPG fires.